Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 Prep Before Guests Arrive

-The mystery game takes attention to run properly.
-You can’t babysit a bar all night.
-Smart prep means you enjoy your own party instead of playing bartender.
+Juice citrus, pre-measure ingredients, cut garnishes.
+The mystery game takes attention to run properly — smart prep means you enjoy your own party instead of playing bartender all night.

 Common Questions About Murder Mystery Cocktail Parties